ruthkeogh/landmark_CF/README.md

-This repository provides R code for implementation of methods referred to in the manuscript entitled "Dynamic prediction of survival in cystic fibrosis: A landmarking analysis using patient registry data" (Authors: Ruth Keogh, Shaun Seaman, Jessica Barrett, David Taylor-Robinson, Rhonda Szczesniak).
-The manuscript is currently under review.
-A copy of the authors' original version of the full manuscript is available on request.
+This repository provides R code for implementation of methods referred to in the following paper:

+"Dynamic prediction of survival in cystic fibrosis: A landmarking analysis using UK patient registry data" Ruth Keogh, Shaun Seaman, Jessica Barrett, David Taylor-Robinson, Rhonda Szczesniak.
+Epidemiology 2018.
+In Press.

 mixoutsamp_v2.R: R code for obtaining out-of-sample predictions from a mixed model fitted using lme.